JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

 >
 {type="note"}

-1. In the terminal, run the following command to install the tool using Homebrew:
+1. In the Android Studio terminal or your command-line tool, run the following command to install the tool using Homebrew:

     ```bash
     brew install kdoctor